RestorationsSOS.com - Fire and Water Damage Restoration

 Contaminated or Dirty Water

 If your books are damaged by contaminated or dirty water, the cleaning procedure is a little more complicated.
 First, remove the books from the water.
-Then, gently rinse the papers in tubs of cold running water.
+Then, gently rinse the papers in a tub of cold running water.

-Incase of stubborn mud or debris, gently spray it away using a sponge.
-Do not use the sponge to rub mud or debris out as this will damage the book more.
+In case of stubborn mud or debris, gently rinse it away using a sponge.
+Do not use the sponge to rub mud or debris out as this will further damage the book.

 Step 2 – Drying Books

 There are three common techniques for book drying.
-To choose the technique that is best for you situation, you will have to consider the following factors.
+To choose the technique that is best for your situation, you will have to consider the following factors:

-• The book's strength and stability: while some methods can be utilized both for strong and weak bindings, some are good just for strong binding books.
+• The book's strength and stability: while some methods can be utilized both for strong and weak bindings, some are good just for strongly bound books.

 • Time: how much time can you put into salvaging the books?